zywang-lab/HGM-UNet3D/README.md

 This project implements HGM-UNet3D, a three-dimensional deep learning framework for automatic bubble plume segmentation from multibeam water column data.

-The project provides a complete pipeline including data preprocessing, dataset construction, model training, inference, and segmentation result visualization.
+The project provides a computational pipeline including dataset construction, model training, checkpoint-based inference, and bubble plume volume estimation.

 HGM-UNet3D is designed to exploit the intrinsic three-dimensional structural information of bubble plumes and improve segmentation performance under low target-to-background contrast and complex acoustic interference conditions.